wttech/cogboard/cogboard-webapp/src/components/widgets/types/LogViewerWidget/LogsViewer.md

 ### FilterPicker

-Use browser local storage.
+Uses local storage of the browser.

+- `filters`
-- `filters` - ui disabled when no filter is defined.
+  - ui disabled when no filter is defined.
 - `logLevel`
 - `advanced` - filters management

 ### DateRangePicker

-Uses browser local storage and `momentjs`.
+Uses local storage of the browser and `momentjs` library.
 Ignores seconds.

 ### Follow logs